JurePotocnik/Kubernetes-deploy/README.md

   registry:2
 ```

-This will download the image map all drives and started the image.
+This will download the image, map all the drives and start the image.
 To check the results run:
 ```
 sudo docker ps -a
 ```

 ### Registry frontend
-Ofcourse we can't see if everything is ok wo if you want you can setup frontend to see what is happening.
+My advice is to install the dashboard for the registry to see what is happening.
 I used  konradkleine/docker-registry-frontend:v2 It's good enough for me
 ```
 sudo docker run \